Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: LLM-based Multi-Agent Framework

 \subsection{Parallelized Planning-Acting Framework}

-Inspired by the human ability to think and act simultaneously, our framework features a dual-thread architecture in Fig.~\ref{fig:arch} that separates planning (supported by LLMs and the centralized memory system) and acting (executed by the comprehensive skill library).
-Let \( \mathcal{A} = \{a_1, a_2, \dots, a_n\} \) denote the set of agents.
-Our framework operates as follows:
+Inspired by the human ability to think and act simultaneously, our framework adopts a dual-thread architecture (Fig.~\ref{fig:arch}) that decouples planning (driven by LLMs and the centralized memory system) from acting (executed by a comprehensive skill library).
+Let $ \mathcal{G} = \{g_1, g_2, \dots, g_n\} $ denote the set of agents.
+The planning and acting threads operate asynchronously and independently, communicating only through a shared action buffer.

-\begin{itemize} \item \textbf{Planning Thread}: At each time step \( t \), the planning thread generates the next action for agent \( a_i \) based on a system prompt \(S \), the agent's current observation \( O_i^t \) , the latest team chat logs \( C^t \) and its current action\(A_i^t\):
+\begin{itemize} \item \textbf{Planning Thread}: The planning thread continuously monitors the environment and generates new action proposals for agent $ g_i $ based on the system prompt $ S $, the agent's current observation $ O_i $, the latest team chat logs $ C $, and its current action $ A_i $.
+At any time, the LLM may propose a new action together with an interruption flag:

-The planned action \( A_i^{t+1} \) is then written into an action buffer, which serves as the communication channel between the planning thread and the acting thread.
-This action buffer is implemented as a single-slot queue, allowing the planning thread to write and the acting thread to read.
-If the buffer is already occupied, the previous action is discarded to make space for the new one.
-This mechanism ensures that the planning thread always places the most up-to-date action (based on the latest observations and agent status) into the buffer, while the acting thread always retrieves the most current action, never operating outdated plans.
+This proposed action $ A_i^{\text{new}} $ is then written into a shared \textit{action buffer}, which acts as a communication channel between the planning and acting threads.
+The buffer is implemented as a single-slot queue: if it is already occupied, the previous action will be overwritten.
+This ensures that the buffer always holds the most up-to-date action recommendation from the planner, reflecting the latest context.
+The interruption mechanism is also completely controlled by the LLM: it may trigger a restart if the new action is judged more urgent, or if the current action is no longer meaningful.
+When $flag_{intr}=\text{True}$, the planner issues a restart signal to the acting thread, ensuring that ongoing execution will be terminated and replaced by the new plan.

-\item \textbf{Acting Thread}: The acting thread retrieves actions from the action buffer and executes them according to the following rule:

-Here, \( s_i \) represents the skill execution of agent \( a_i \), \( A_i^t \) is the current action being executed, \( A_i^{t+1} \) is the new action in the buffer, and \( p \) is the priority of an action.
-If an interruption is triggered—i.e., when the LLM determines that the new action has a higher priority than the current action—the planning thread sends an interrupt signal to the acting thread.
-The acting thread immediately exits and restarts with the new action.
-If no interruption is triggered, the acting thread completes the current action \( A_i^t \) before retrieving and executing the next action \( A_i^{t+1} \) from the buffer. \end{itemize}
+\item \textbf{Acting Thread}: The acting thread is responsible for executing skills from the comprehensive skill library.
+Let $ A_i^{\text{curr}} $ denote the action currently being executed, and $ A_i^{\text{new}} $ the action in the buffer.
+Upon restart, the acting thread immediately aborts its ongoing skill execution and fetches the latest action from the buffer.
+Otherwise, it continues executing $ A_i^{\text{curr}} $ until completion, while periodically checking for updates.
+This design makes the acting thread reactive to planner-issued interrupts, rather than making its own decisions about preemption. \end{itemize}